 If your pet’s skin always flares up at a certain time of year or when you go to the coast, be aware of this and go to the vet as the flare-up starts.
 If you know your pet is an allergy-sufferer and you can see the redness and itching is starting, go to the vet right away to get a short course of cortisone or a cortisone spray to get it under control before infection sets in and makes everything worse.

 Allergies cause the skin’s barrier to become compromised and even normal bacteria living on the skin can cause an infection if the skin is compromised.
-If you wait until this point where the skin and ears are smelling, bleeding and painful then your vet will prescribe much stronger medication for longer periods of time to get it under control.
+If you wait until this point where the skin and ears are smelling, bleeding and painful then your vet may need to prescribe much stronger medication for longer periods of time to get it under control.
 These cases can be very complicated so keep your vet in the loop and ask for advice so that you can work together to keep your pet as comfortable as possible with as few side-effects from medication as possible.

 Change your approach to the change of season…

 These steps are a starting point for you to minimise your pet’s discomfort (and minimise the stress of a trip to the vet) as much as possible but every case is different.
-We need to do our best to manage their allergies and keep them as happy and healthy as possible.
+We need to do our best to manage their allergies and keep our fur-kids as happy and healthy as possible.